svgdotjs/svg.js/README.md

 ## Extending functionality

 ### SVG.invent()
-Creating your own custom elements with SVG.js is piece of cake thanks to the `SVG.invent` function.
+Creating your own custom elements with SVG.js is a piece of cake thanks to the `SVG.invent` function.
 For the sake of this example, lets "invent" a shape.
 We want a `rect` with rounded corners that are always proportional to the height of the element.
 The new shape lives in the `SVG` namespace and is called `Rounded`.
 Here is how we achieve that.

 ```javascript
 SVG.Rounded = SVG.invent({